kenyafernandes/kenyafernandes.github.io/_pages/bnbeeproject.md

 <div class="conservation-message">
     <h4>Why Native Bees Need Our Help</h4>
     <p>Native bees are losing their homes due to habitat loss, urban development, and changes in land use.
-By building bee hotels and planting native flowers, we create safe spaces for these amazing pollinators.
-Every hotel and every flower makes a difference in keeping our ecosystems healthy and our food systems strong.</p>
+By building bee hotels and planting native flowers, we create safe spaces for these amazing pollinators.</p>
     <p>When we support native bees, we support biodiversity, help maintain healthy plant communities, and contribute to the resilience of our natural environment.</p>
 </div>